CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-Browser.md

    ![ws name.](media/ex3t2s5.png)

-   **Note**: If you are not able to access the session desktop or you see a blank screen.
-Please follow steps from step 6 to step 7.
+   **Note**: If you are not able to access the session desktop or you see a blank screen, please follow steps from step 6 to step 7.
+Else skip to step 8.

 1. Navigate to Azure portal, search for **Virtual machines** in the search bar and click on Virtual Machines from the suggestions.